doingandlearning/astro-blog/src/content/posts/abortcontroller-cancelling-async-events.md

 date: "2023-01-26"
 updateDate: "2023-11-17"
 tags: ["javascript", "async"]
+description: "How to cancel async events using the AbortController"
 ---

 The AbortController global object has been available and stable in Node since v15.4.0.
 However, I still find myself working with teams that don't use it or haven't even heard of it.